VNG-Realisatie/nlx/docs/docs/try-nlx/helm/accessapi.md

 ## Request access to the service

-In order to access your service, you need to access that service.
-After all, you exploring NLX and therefore manage access to the service via NLX.
+In order to access your service, you need to request access to that service.

-Requesting and getting access via NLX is very easy:
+Requesting and getting access via NLX:

-- Open the directory in NLX Management
+1. Navigate to the 'Directory' in NLX Management.
-- Select the service `basisregister-fictieve-kentekens`.
+2. Select the service `basisregister-fictieve-kentekens` from the list
-- In the detail screen that opens, you will see the yellow button `Request access`, click on this.
+3. Expand the 'Outways zonder toegang' section by clicking on its title
-- Wait a moment and now refresh your browser a few times until you see the text "access requested".
+4. Click on 'Toegang aanvragen' for the Outway 'outway-nlx-outway'
-- Now you have to accept the access request by opening the service page and clicking on `basisregister-fictieve-kentekens`
+5. Now navigate to back the 'Services' page and again select the service `SwaggerPetStore`.
-- In the detail screen that opens you will see 'Access requests'.
+6. You should see one access request under the section 'Toegangsverzoeken'.
-- Click here to see access requests.
-If all went well you will see your own.
-If not, then refresh your browser again.
+7. Expand the section and click on 'Accepteren' to accept the access request.
-- You will now see your access request.
-Accept it by clicking the blue checkmark.
-If this is successful, your organization should be visible under the heading "Organizations with access".
+8. You now have access to the service.

 You now have access to the service via NLX.

 ## Query API

-Due to the port forwarding, your outway is now accessible from your local machine.
+Due to the port forwarding, your Outway is now accessible from your local machine.

 Replace in the command below:
 - `<your subject serial number>` for the certificate's serial number you entered in your external certificate.
 How to find this value is described in [Create Certificates](./create-certificate)